zzjl20/MB_General_Convertor/README.md

 A. How to use the convertor.<br>
 B. How to verify MassBank files.<br>
 C. How to upload files to MassBank dataset.
+(Seems github action can make this repo into online tool.
+I'm learning "action" now.)